paulesause/stereotype-detector/README.md

 ```
 ### Data

-Place a `.xlsx` file with your labled data in the `data` folder.
+Create a `data` folder in the root of the repository.
+Place a `.xlsx` file with your labled data in this `data` folder.
-The `xlsx` sould contain the following columns:
+The `.xlsx` sould contain the following columns:

 - **`text_block`**: Containing the new acticle paragraphs
 - **`warm`**: labled either 1 if the group of interst is described as warm or 0 if not